 The Fund publishes The Milbank Quarterly, as well as reports, issues briefs, and case studies on topics important to health policy leaders.

 The Milbank Memorial Fund is is a foundation that works to improve population health and health equity.

 The Board of Directors and staff of the Milbank Memorial Fund acknowledge and affirm that laws, practices, and societal norms that have categorized people by race — a concept with no biological basis — have harmed people of color in general and Black populations in particular for centuries in the United States.
 They have resulted in inadequate access to and use of high-quality health care, differences in patient experience, disparate health outcomes, and a medical and health care system that for many is not worthy of trust.

-    The Milbank Memorial Fund has a 117-year-history of making advances toward its stated mission of improving population health.
-Yet, like many organizations, we must acknowledge all our history.
+The Milbank Memorial Fund has a 118-year history of making advances toward its stated mission of improving population health.
+Yet, like many organizations, we must acknowledge all of our history.

 Some of our organization’s own actions have reinforced and perpetuated the systemic racism that contributes to fundamental health inequities in this country.
 Historically, our efforts to improve population health in our programming and publications have not prioritized improving health equity.
 The racial and ethnic composition of our state health policymaker networks has not resembled the populations they serve.
 In our organization, disproportionate numbers of staff members, board members, partners, and network members, as well as the authors and reviewers of our publications and The Milbank Quarterly, have been white and socioeconomically advantaged.

-    This legacy is not in keeping with our mission, vision, and values, and it compels certain obligations.
+This legacy of racist and unethical studies is not in keeping with our mission, vision, and values, and it compels certain obligations.
 In all our work we must:

 In light of our obligations, we are committed to pursuing strategies in our own organization, our programming, and our publications that address ongoing health inequities among people of color in general and Black populations in particular.